Imerys, Yellow Door Energy to install solar panels at Bahrain plant

 Rory McCarthy, Chief Commercial Officer of Yellow Door Energy, said: "We are honoured to partner with Imerys Al Zayani and support its ambitious SustainAgility programme and carbon reduction targets."

-"As our company continues to grow in Bahrain, we look forward to helping businesses switch to clean energy, reduce their electricity costs and contribute to the kingdom’s Net Zero by 2060 Initiative," he added.
+"As our company continues to grow in Bahrain, we look forward to helping businesses switch to clean energy, reduce their electricity costs and contribute to the kingdom’s Net Zero by 2060 Initiative," he added.-TradeArabia News Service

 Copyright 2022 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).